Project Sourcing & Support

 Project Video

-Use this as a visual bridge between the workflow and a real project outcome, then carry the conversation back into drawings, BOQ, sampling, or delivery planning.
+Use this as a visual bridge between the workflow and a project coordination context, then carry the conversation back into drawings, BOQ, sampling, or delivery planning.

 Operational Support